 In 2009, four Gamecocks earned national seeds to the VENC individual brackets, including Megan Massaro who earned the top equitation on the flat seed as a junior.

 As a rider, Major has competed in hunter shows, eventing and dressage.
-She owns the Hanoverian stallion, Donnerkeil II, and is bringing along some of his offspring to compete and sell as well.

 With the NCAA recognizing equestrian as an emerging varsity sport, Major has the opportunity to promote the sport at USC, to other Universities, the horse industry, the community at large and on the national level.
 The University of South Carolina was the first major Division I school in the nation to declare equestrian as a varsity sport and Major is proud to be associated with USC and its athletics department.
 For five years Major was the Chairman of the Varsity Equestrian Steering Committee.
 This committee has been organized to promote equestrian to other universities and to guide equestrian to becoming an NCAA championship sport.
 Major also served on the Legislative Committee for Varsity Equestrian and was the Head of the Varsity Equestrian Judges Task Force.
 She currently is the chair of the Competition Committee and is a member of the Officials Committee.